 You or someone you know may have been told to see a nephrologist.
-We created this page and the links on the left side of this page to help educate you on what we do, what to expect, and how to make the most of your appointment.
+We created this page to help educate you on what we do, what to expect, and how to make the most of your appointment.

 Click on the link “How Your Kidneys Work and Why They Are Important” to get a better understanding of how your kidneys function.

 It's not a word that most people hear every day, but nephrology (pronounced 'neffrology') is the medical specialty covering the diagnosis and treatment of diseases of the kidneys -- including high blood pressure.
 A nephrologist is a physician who first trains in general internal medicine, and then trains for an additional 2 years in the sub-specialty of Nephrology.
 Sometimes nephrologists are called 'renal doctors' or 'kidney doctors.'

 (Because they sound similar, it's easy to confuse the word nephrology with the word neurology.
 But they're totally different medical specialties.
 A neurologist is a physician who treats issues pretaining to the nerves in the body.)

 Why Have I Been Referred to a Nephrologist?

 Your family doctor or other healthcare provider determined through an examination or lab tests that you may have a medical problem best addressed by a kidney specialist.
 Common reasons to be referred to a nephrologist are as follows: